sayantikabanik/sayantikabanik/README.md

 🌐 [sayantikabanik.com](https://www.sayantikabanik.com)

-I love travel, abstract art, science and notes.
+Love unplanned travel, abstract art, science and notes.
 Open-source contributor, working on passion projects in the area of `data engineering`, `text analysis`, `developer experience` and a ton of `exploratory work` with business related data science application.

 ### 🤝 Open for collaborations